collaborative-music-lab/MLE/README.md

 # MLE
-Max/MSP Library for use by the MIT Laptop Ensemble
+Max/MSP Library for use by FaMLE, the MIT Laptop Ensemble

 ## Steps to get started with the MLE Library:
 1. Install Max 8. https://cycling74.com/downloads